paul-brtd/FatesList/README.md

 # Fates List

-Licensed under the GPL3/MIT.
-You can use this under either
+Licensed under the MIT.
+You can use this under either.
+We will not support self hosting or copying our list whatsoever

 This is the source code for [Fates List](https://fateslist.xyz)